Axonius - Add Custom Data to Assets

 These fields are optional.

-• Remove this custom data field from entities not found in the saved query results - Select whether to also remove the Custom Fields from all entities that are not part of the list of assets on which the Enforcement Task ran.
-To see a list of these assets, view the run history detail and click Additional in the drawer header.
+• Remove this custom data field from entities not found in the query results (True/False) - Toggle on this option to remove the Custom Field from all entities that are not part of the list of assets on which the Enforcement Action ran.
+Be aware that selecting this option can cause the removal of Custom Fields added by other users or Enforcement sets.

 ECRunHistory-AdditionalCustomData.png